pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 Workspaces are a home base for your WebOps.
 There are two types of workspaces:

-- **Personal Workspace**: The personal workspace displays tools for the sites to which you have access, your account tier, and billing for sites you own.
+- **Personal Workspace**: The personal workspace displays tools for the sites you own or are a team member of, your account tier, and billing for sites you own.
 You have only one personal workspace.
 We cover this workspace in the [Accounts](/guides/account-mgmt/account) guide.

 - **Professional Workspace**: Professional workspaces bring together users, sites, tools, and support to allow administrators to effectively manage a large number of sites.
 You may be a part of no workspaces, or many workspaces, depending on your company setup.